Portuguese Caldo Verde Soup Recipe

 If you grew up in Southern Europe or are closely acquainted with someone who did, you already know where this is going.
 For every bit of good fortune involved in having had the privilege of experiencing such vast cultural wealth, there is a price to pay--a curse of sorts.
 That curse is being destined to become restaurant food snob by the time you reach adulthood.

 Double the odds if you grew up with a really, really good home cook--and you learned a lot of what you know from them.
 In that case, it's nearly impossible to eat a restaurant meal without breaking it down in your head and coming up how you would have made it better at home for a fraction of the cost.
 In short, we become the culinary version of that annoying friend who's unable to sit through an action film without pointing out which explosions, car chases or gun fight scenes are not consistent with what would actually happen in real life.
-We totally buzz-kill your Olive Garden experience.
+We totally buzz-kill your Applebee's or Olive Garden experience.

 Caldo Verde